simphotonics/directed_graph/README.md

 A more general (non-linear) data structure where an element may be connected to one, several, or none of the other elements is called a **graph**.

 Graphs are useful when keeping track of elements that are linked to or are dependent on other elements.
 Examples include: network connections, links in a document pointing to other paragraphs or documents, foreign keys in a relational database, file dependencies in a build system, etc.

-The package [directed_graph] contains a rudimentary implementation of a Dart graph that follows the recommendations found in [graphs-examples] and is compatible with the algorithms provided by [graphs].
+The package [directed_graph][directed_graph] contains an implementation of a Dart graph that follows the recommendations found in [graphs-examples] and is compatible with the algorithms provided by [graphs][graphs].
 It is simple to use and includes methods that enable *manipulating vertices* and edges.

 The library provides access to algorithms for the calculation of the *shortest path between vertices*, *sorting of vertices*, *detection of cycles*, or the *retrieval of a topological ordering of the graph vertices*.

+The class [GraphCrawler][GraphCrawler] can be used to find all paths between two vertices.

 ## Terminology